-At T_I the work competes against many other works in the market for publishing; it competes for an opportunity to enter a stage of transformation from "work" or a prototype of a product into a complete "product".
-Two features make this market highly competitive.
-At T_l the work's value seems to lie predominantly in its intrinsic qualities and often in the ideas contains therein.
+38 ,Carl Shapiro & Hal R. Varian, Information Rules: A Strategic Guide to the Network Economy, (1999), and often in the ideas contains therein.
 But mere ideas aren't protected and the intrinsic quality of the work is often hard to discern at this stage, either because most people don't possess the necessary expertise, or because ultimately, the quality would depend on what other people think about the work.
-Therefore, at T_1 the work has to compete vigorously against many other works in the genre: not only works that may express similar ideas but also works expressing different ideas but serve a similar function.
-An example of the high substitutability of works at T_I with which readers of this paper may be familiar is the typical statement in e-mails from law review editors rejecting the submission, apologizing that they must reject many fine articles from the hundreds submitted.
-As a result of this highly competitive nature of the market at T_l , non-literal copying of the work can be as devastating as flagrant literal copying.
+Therefore, at T_I the work has to compete vigorously against many other works in the genre: not only works that may express similar ideas but also works expressing different ideas but serving a similar function.
+An example that illustrates the high substitutability of works at T_1 with which readers of this paper may be familiar is the typical and banal statement sent by law review editors rejecting the submission, apologizing that they must reject many fine articles from the hundreds or thousands submitted.
+For the editors, the differences among many of the submitted manuscripts are minute.
+As a result of this highly competitive nature of the market at T_1 , non-literal copying of the work can be as devastating as flagrant literal copying.
 In the eyes of publishers who consider which work to publish, there isn't much difference between the authentic work, a literal copy of it, or a non-literal copy thereof.
-As prototypes of products yet to be developed, they all function as pretty close substitutes.25 This means that substitutive effects dominate T_l , and there is less concern that copyright protection would stifle Schumpeterian competition.
+As prototypes of products yet to be developed, they all function as pretty close substitutes.
+Whatever differences exist among them that may seem as a quality advantage must be discounted due to the nobody knows attribute-the uncertainty and unpredictability of future demand.
+From an ex ante perspective at this stage, it may not even be clear whether a work which claims to build upon and improve a previous one really does that.
+This means that substitutive effects dominate T_1 , and that the social cost associated with allowing the author to of preventing improvements and Schumpeterian competition at this stage is relatively small.

-$^{^{24}}$ Unless such forms of sharing-copying-piracy actually increase the demand, as mentioned above, supra note 7
+^{5. &}lt;sup>39 Unless such forms of sharing-copying-piracy actually increase the demand, as mentioned above, supra note 8.

-25 The name and reputation of the author, of course, may create a big difference in allowing the works of some authors to stand out among the many substitutes.
-This may imply that at T_l an attribution right or trademark-like rules may suffice.
-However, these may more effective in protecting known authors than unknown ones.
+The name and reputation of the author, of course, may create a big difference in allowing the works of some authors to stand out among works that may otherwise be considered as close substitutes.
+This may imply that at T_I an attribution right or trademark-like rules may suffice.
+However, these alternatives may more effective in protecting known authors than unknown ones.
 Copyright therefore may help entry by non-famous authors.

-T2 - From Prototype to Product
+T_2 - From Prototype to Product

 At T_2 the competitive dynamics change.
 Additional elements and creative inputs transform the work into a product with higher potential value.
 The value of the product now stems not only from the ideas the work conveys but also from the combination of the work's intrinsic value and the value added by co-producers.
-These increase the uniqueness of the work and decrease its substitutability relative to other works against which it competed at T_1 .
+These increase the uniqueness of the work and decrease its substitutability relative to other works against which it had competed at T_1 .
 Yet the actual quality of the work is still unknown and similar works within the same genre may still substitute it quite easily.